bikininjas/newbuild-scraper/README.md

 ### How the graphs work

 - **Total Price History graph:** Shows the sum of the best price for each product at each timestamp.
 The last point always matches the sum of the absolute best prices in the table.
+Missing prices are interpolated by repeating the last known value for visual continuity.
 - **Product Price History graph:** Shows the best price (lowest) for each product at each timestamp.
+If a product's price is missing at a timestamp, the last known price is repeated for a smoother, visually appealing line.
+- **Price Evolution Indicator:** Each product graph and card now displays an indicator (green ↓ for price drop, red ↑ for price increase, gray – for no change) comparing the last price to the previous one.
+Indicators use accessible colors and ARIA labels for screen readers.

 ### Known Issues / To Fix